Gold

-is the result of one or two champagne genes acting upon an otherwise red (chestnut/sorrel) horse.
-This can have several different results, depending
+Gold is the result of one or two champagne genes acting upon an otherwise

-upon which other genes are present.
-Usually they have a flaxen (white)
+depending upon which other genes are present.
+Usually, when adults, they

-Click HERE to see larger version.
+Click HERE to see a larger version of this same photo.

 The